PHILLIP JOY

 With this research, we seek to understand through personal narratives how experiences of compassion shape the lives, health, and well-being of 2S/LGBTQ+ people.

-Findings from the study will be shared through a comic book anthology.
+Findings from the study are shared through a comic book anthology.

 Each comic in this collection is a blending of our data exploring the meanings of compassion for queer folx with the creativity, passion, and experiences of a queer comic artist.
 We commissioned 15 comics from artists in Canada, United States, Greece, India, and Scotland.